adamdehaven/perfect-pullquotes/readme.txt

 Tags: pullquotes, pullquote, pull quotes, pull quote, quotes, quote, blockquotes, blockquote Requires at least: 3.0.1
 Tested up to: 4.2.2
-Stable tag: 1.1
+Stable tag: 1.1.1
 License: GPLv2 or later
 License URI: https://github.com/adamdehaven/perfect-pullquotes/blob/master/LICENSE

-Add left or right-aligned, beautifully styled pullquotes.
+Add beautifully styled left-aligned, right-aligned, or full-width pullquotes.
 Includes two custom buttons for the Visual Editor as well as a custom shortcode.

 == Description ==
-Add left or right-aligned, beautifully styled pullquotes.
+Add beautifully styled left-aligned, right-aligned, or full-width pullquotes.
 Includes two custom buttons for the Visual Editor as well as a custom shortcode.

 The plugin enables a [Wordpress shortcode](https://codex.wordpress.org/Shortcode_API) that allows you to add a pullquote within your content.
 The shortcode can be added manually or by selecting text in the text editor and then clicking either of the Pullquote buttons (one for left-aligned, the other for right-aligned).